ClozeLine/JapaneseArtGen/README.md

 - Artwork images for kakejiku should be placed in the `Kakejiku` folder with filenames `kakejiku_1.png`, `kakejiku_2.png`, etc. (Make sure to change the randint() for image selection)

-Feel free to modify and experiment with the code to create your own unique Japanese-style images!
+Feel free to modify and experiment with the code to create your own images.

 ## Contributing